 Plan your tracks before you travel.
 Spotify and Apple Music allow you to download offline music, so you can listen to playlists, albums and podcasts without having to stream them.
 Not only will this save data but your battery life will also thank you as it won't have to work as hard by pulling information across the network.

 Use Airplane mode when using Google Maps.
 Google Maps allows you to download entire towns, cities and regions, meaning you can use your phone in Airplane mode and still get from A to B. This is particularly useful when travelling abroad and you’re concerned about being caught out with data roaming charges.

 Switch to a data plan that suits you better.
 Many mobile network providers now have packages with data–free services included or data rollover plans.
-Compare our SIM-only deals and our best contract phone deals to ensure you get a mobile data package that suits your browsing needs.
+Compare our sim-only deals and our contract phone deals to ensure you get a mobile data package that suits your browsing needs.

 For even more great data saving tips, check out our in-depth internet data allowances guide.

 Need a new phone but unsure that the best phone for you is?
 You can compare the best phones on the market right now lists.
 Whether you're purchasing a handset for a child, looking for the best Android phone, researching the best camera phones or shopping for a budget smartphone, we've got you covered.